jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **None**: By default, you will not be connected to a Directory and will be running in unregistered mode.
 [Read these instructions](#running-an-unregistered-server) to have other people connect to your Server in this mode.

-**Genre**: To allow other people to see your Server on one of the built-in Public Directories, select your desired genre Directory.
+**Genre**: To allow other people to see your Server on one of the Directories built into the Client, select your desired genre Directory.
 You should see a confirmation message saying whether your Server has registered successfully.
 If not, and you leave your Server running, it will keep trying to register until a free slot becomes available.

 **Custom**: This allows you to specify a custom directory on which to be listed.
 See the "Options" tab for the Custom Directory address you want to use.

 To run your Server _as_ a Directory, you need to set the Custom Directory address as `localhost` or `127.0.0.1` and set the "Genre" to "Custom".
-[Read this guide](Custom-Directories) for further details.
+[Read this guide](Directories) for further details.

 ### My Server Info

-When running as a registered Server this displays the Server's name, city and country so that other users can easily identify it in the Directory listing.
+When running as a Registered Server this displays the Server's name, city and country so that other users can easily identify it in the Directory listing.

 ### Chat Welcome Message